demogorgi/MIP_based_gas_simulator/gurobi-version/README.txt

 connections.py and nodes.py
-  contains the data for all elements in the network under consideration file is generated externally by create_netstate
+  contains the data for all elements in the network under consideration files are generated externally by create_netstate

 constants.py
   contains relevant constants for physics model